sass-mq/sass-mq/README.md

 ## Test

-1. cd into the `test` folder
-2. run `sass test.scss test.css --force --sourcemap=none --load-path=../` (or `node-sass test.scss test.css --force --sourcemap=none --include-path=../`)
+1. run:
+    * Ruby Sass

+            sass test/test.scss test/test.css --force --sourcemap=none --load-path=./

+    * Libsass (using node-sass)

+            node-sass test/test.scss test/test.css --force --sourcemap=none --include-path=./

-3. there should be a couple of warnings like this one, this is normal:
+2. there should be a couple of warnings like this one, this is normal:

         WARNING: Assuming 640 to be in pixels, attempting to convert it into pixels for you on line 25 of ../_mq.scss

-4. if `test.css` hasn’t changed (run a `git diff` on it), tests pass
+3. if `git diff test.css` shows no changes, tests pass

+## Generate the documentation

+Sass MQ is documented using [SassDoc](http://sassdoc.com/):

+    npm install -g sassdoc

+Then, generate the documentation using:

+    sassdoc . sassdoc --config .sassdocrc --no-prompt

 ## Inspired By…